SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/USERMANUAL.md

 ![Editing_Connections](./images/Editing_Connections.png)

-For more details have a look into [create and modifiy connections](CREATE_CONNECTIONS.md).
+For more details have a look into [create and modify connections](CREATE_CONNECTIONS.md).

 ---